neuro-inc/neuro-flow/reference/live-workflow-syntax.md

     pass_config: true
 ```

+{% hint style="warning" %}
+The lifetime of passed credentials is bounded to the job's lifetime.
+It will be impossible to use them when the job is terminated.
+{% endhint %}

 **Expression contexts:** [`flow` context](live-contexts.md#flow-context), [`env` context](live-contexts.md#env-context), [`tags` context](live-contexts.md#tags-context), [`volumes` context](live-contexts.md#volumes-context), [`images` context](live-contexts.md#images-context), [`params` context](live-contexts.md#params-context), [`multi` context](live-contexts.md#multi-context) \(if [`jobs.<job-id>.multi`](live-workflow-syntax.md#jobs-less-than-job-id-greater-than-multi) is set\).

 ### `jobs.<job-id>.port-forward`

-You can define a list of TCP tunnels for the job.
+**Optional** You can define a list of TCP tunnels for the job.

 Each port forward entry is a string with a `<LOCAL_PORT>:<REMOTE_PORT>` format.